isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

     the ISB-CGC.
 Included in this table are urls to the FastQC html reports that you can copy-and-paste directly into your browser (field name ``FastQC_html_url``, `example <https://storage.cloud.google.com/isb-cgc-open/tcga-qc/KIRP/RNA/RNA-Seq/UNC-LCCC/ILLUMINA/00065a62-5e18-4223-a884-12fca053a109-140516_UNC12-SN629_0369_AC4GGKACXX_GGCTAC_L002_1_fastqc.html>`_).
+    (As mentioned above, although these summary statistics and associated metrics describe *controlled-access* data files, they are themselves considered *open-access* data.)

 ..